TwickFolk

-TwickFolk (previously known as Twickenham Folk Club) organises acoustic music events in and around Twickenham, south-west London.
+TwickFolk (previously known as Twickenham Folk Club) organises acoustic music events in and around Twickenham, in the London Borough of Richmond upon Thames.
 A registered charity, it is run, not for profit, by a small group of volunteers.
 It was established in January 1983 and is now one of the best known and most highly respected folk clubs in London and the South East of England.

 TwickFolk organises gigs on Sunday evenings, usually at the Patchworks music venue at The Cabbage Patch pub in London Road, Twickenham, featuring British and North American acoustic folk and roots-based music in a programme that includes blues, country music and Americana as well as traditional folk music.
 The evening usually consists of a main "guest" preceded by a support act or several floor spots.

 Occasionally TwickFolk organises singers' nights.
 These consist of either several performed floor spots or an unplugged singaround where everyone sits in a circle and those who want to sing or play an instrument can take turns to do so.
 TwickFolk has also organised workshops on building a cigar box guitar and on playing guitar and nyckelharpa.

-TwickFolk has also held charity fundraising nights benefiting national and local charities.
+TwickFolk has also held fundraising nights benefiting national and local charities.